rubenv/node-systemd/README.md

 ## Contributing

-  A jshint file is included to check code style.

   Before submitting a pull request, please check your code.
-For convenience, I've also added a grunt file.

   Install the dev dependencies: